Loading

 Allan

-Released in 1964, Allan, was named after the son-in-law of Mattel co-founder Ruth Handler.
-He was marketed as Ken’s best friend who could also fit into Ken’s clothes
+Released in 1964, Allan, was named after the son-in-law of Mattel co-founder Ruth Handler as part of the Barbie collection.
+He was marketed as Ken’s best friend who could also fit into Ken’s clothes.

 Read More »